-I’ve mentioned about a million times how we (mostly me) bake muffins or scones or some other breakfast-y foods most mornings, especially during the school year.
-Oatmeal, hot bran cereal, Cream of Wheat (things we call “Hug in a Bowl” and “Bowl Wheat”) are my go-to fill-ins.
-Rather than fall into a rut of serving the kids’ favorite baked goods on repeat, I sneak in new baked items on occasion.
-These nicely spiced breakfast cookies are such an item.
+I’ve mentioned about a million times how we (mostly me) make muffins or scones or some other breakfast-y foods most mornings — especially during the school year.
+Oatmeal, hot bran cereal, Cream of Wheat, or things we call “Hug in a Bowl” and “Bowl Wheat,” are my go-to fill-ins.

 Use the Table of Contents below to jump to the recipe or stick around for a little chit chat.
-There are affiliate links below, so any purchase you make through a link results in a small percentage going to me at no extra cost to you.

 Cookbooks Mentioned in this Article